0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2014-06-26-Mini-Slackware.md

 Now that we have the obvious out of the way, we might ask some interesting questions:

 **Q**: Why small?
-**R**: I can use two types of answers one, is the fact that security wise any package in a production system can be used against the system it self.
+**R**: I can use two types of answers one, is the fact that security wise any package in a production system can be used against the system itself.
 The other is that a production system needs to have a role when that role is defined you will exclude things that will be around taking space memory and cpu time for nothing.

 **Q**: Do i have to choose all packages 1 by 1 ?